Groumy/Groumy.github.io/_drafts/going-black.md

 With all the character options available through the differents Cyper System products, it appears that finding the proper combinaison of _Descriptor_, _Type_ and _Focus_ to actually create the character you wanted becomes quite difficult.

-It seems easier to read the options and use them as an inspiration to create a unique character.
+It seems easier to read the options and use them as an inspiration to create a unique character than to try to fit them to a concept.

 And it appears that none of my player had time/interest in their personal life to sitdown and read through all thoses options to create a character.
 And as seasoned players they usually were able to came up with a concept base on know tropes in seconds.

 So all that lead to decision paralysis at character creation and each tier advancement.